 Located in Trois-Ilets, Pointe du Bout is about a 20-minute ferry ride from Fort de France.
 In addition to the beach, there are many restaurants for eating, street vendors, and boutiques to shop from.
 Pointe du Bout is also home to four of Martinique’s largest hotels.
 Travelers on a budget can stay in an Airbnb or guest house rental.

-A short walk from Pointe du Bout is Anse Mitan which is popular for tourists, local families, divers, and snorkelers.
+A short walk from Pointe du Bout is Anse Mitan which is popular with tourists, local families, divers, and snorkelers.
 Have Ti Punch with your lunch at one of the many restaurants in Anse Mitan offering a variety of local and international cuisine and enjoy the panoramic views of Fort de France.
-On your way back to Fort de France, you can take the ferry to get great views of the Fort de France Bay.
+On your way back to Fort de France, you can take the ferry to get great views of Fort de France Bay.

-Anse Noire is one of the only Black Sand Beaches on the south of Martinique.
+Anse Noire is one of the only Black Sand Beaches in the south of Martinique.
 Be warned- in order to access this beach, you must walk a long steep staircase and by rocks.
 Due to its popularity, it can be crowded.
 The calm waters are great for water activities like kayaking, snorkeling, and fishing.

-Diamond Beach or Le Diamant is known for its direct view of Diamond Rock and popular amongst runners due to its length.
+Diamond Beach or Le Diamant is known for its direct view of Diamond Rock and is popular amongst runners due to its length.
 On occasion, you will see surfers and swimmers, but due to strong currents, the water may be too dangerous to enter.
 Diamond Beach is also a short drive to the Anse Cafard Slave Memorial which is a must-see attraction on your visit to Martinique.

 Plage du PLM